sjl/.plan/README.markdown

 * Continued digging into Peter Kissmann's thesis on General Game Playing and BDDs.
 * Added more unit tests to [Temperance][] from [TAOP][].

+### 2016-09-04

+* Did some stuff for the blues course Una and I are starting to teach tomorrow.
+* Read more of Kissmann's thesis.
+* Implemented the first half of the streams section of [SICP][].
+I've used streams before in Clojure but it's fun to go through the SICP stuff and make everything from scratch.